jatoben/CommandLine/README.md

 }
 ```

-Note: Enums must declare conformance to the StringConvertible protocol, because there is [no standard way to range over all enum values as of beta 4](https://github.com/ksm/SwiftInFlux#enumerating-enum-types).
+Note: Enums must be initalizable from a String value.

 ### Fully emoji-compliant